Diethood » Recipes » Dinner Recipes » Seafood » San Francisco Cioppino (Fisherman’s Stew)

 • Shrimp: Use fresh, raw shrimp that’s peeled and deveined.

-• Fresh Parsley: Chop a quarter-cup.
+• Fresh Parsley: Chop a quarter of a cup.

-• Red Pepper Flakes: Optional, for heat.
+• Red Pepper Flakes: Optional for a spicy kick.

 How to Make Cioppino

 1. Sauté the Aromatics.
-Place a large stock pot or Dutch oven over medium heat.
+Place a large pot or large Dutch oven over medium heat.
 Add the oil, allowing it to heat; then add the fennel and shallots and cook them for about six minutes, stirring occasionally.
 Stir in the garlic, along with the salt and pepper, and cook for a couple of minutes longer.

 2. Add the Broth Ingredients.
-To your sautéed vegetables, add the tomato paste and stir well, followed by the diced tomatoes, seafood (or chicken) stock, and wine.
+To your sautéed vegetables, add the tomato paste and stir well, followed by the diced tomatoes, seafood stock, and wine.
 Toss in the bay leaf, and simmer all of these ingredients, covered, for about ten minutes.

 3. Add the Shellfish.
 Uncover the pot and add the clams and mussels; cover again, and cook for about 4 minutes, until the clams and mussels begin to open up.